 The sun has returned to Belgium and pushed me to think about the summer wardrobe.
-That's how I wanted to sew myself a little strappy top Ségur by Cozy little world.
+That's how I felt like sewing myself a little strappy top Ségur by Cozy little world.
 I had already sewn this simple and effective camisole model twice, and the pattern offers several very nice variations.

-So it was with pleasure that I went to fetch it from my "pattern library" and rummaged through my fabric stash to make this top that uses very little fabric.
+So it was with pleasure that I went to find it in my "pattern library" and rummaged through my fabric stash to make this top that uses very little fabric.

 The pattern and supplies to sew the top

-I invite you to reread the full article on the Ségur top that I had made if you are interested here.
+I invite you to reread the full article on the Ségur top I made if you are interested here.

 To sew this top, you need: